API endpoint caching

 Cached entries can be manually cleared before the retention period ends, if needed.

-# Limits And Quotas
+# Limits and quotas

-Maximum cache key size 10KB
+Maximum cache key size10 kBNA

-Requests exceeding this limit do not cache even when successful.
-Note: To adjust this limit, contact your Workato Customer Success Manager for support.
+Maximum cache entry value size10 kBRequests exceeding this limit do not cache even when successful.
+Contact your Workato Customer Success Manager to adjust this limit.

-If exceeded, entries are flushed, from oldest to newest, to accommodate new entries.
-Note: To adjust this limit, contact your Workato Customer Success Manager for support.
+Maximum cache entry count per user ID10,000 entriesIf exceeded, entries are flushed, from oldest to newest, to accommodate new entries.
+To adjust this limit, contact your Workato Customer Success Manager for support.

 # Enabling endpoint caching